Health Information and Tools > Patient Care Handouts > Thumb-Sucking in Children: Care Instructions

 Later steps

-• Talk to your child about the harmful effects of thumb-sucking.
+• Calmly talk to your child about the harmful effects of thumb-sucking.

 • Put gloves on your child's hands or wrap the thumb with an adhesive bandage or a cloth.
-Explain that the glove, bandage, or cloth is not a punishment but is only there to remind him or her not to thumb-suck.
+Explain that the glove, bandage, or cloth is not a punishment but is only there as a reminder to not thumb-suck.

-• Use a reward system, such as putting stickers on a calendar to record each day that your child does not suck his or her thumb.
+• Use a reward system, such as putting stickers on a calendar to record each day that your child does not suck their thumb.
 After an agreed-upon number of days, celebrate your child's success.

 Things to remember

-• Do not remove the thumb from the child's mouth while he or she is awake.
+• Do not remove the thumb from the child's mouth while they are awake.
 You can remove it after the child is asleep.

 • Stay neutral and calm when talking about your child's thumb-sucking habit.
 Do not punish or shame your child for thumb-sucking.